01942 826 270 . info@alpineexploratory.com

 What's it like underfoot?

 Underfoot you will experience a variety of tracks and trails on the Haute Route.
 Standardly the mountainous sections run on single-track paths that can be rocky in places, sometimes with steps but mostly just the bare earth.
-Mud is not a problem in the same way as on paths in the UK, for example!
 Tracks are also common - perhaps gravel forest roads, ski pistes, or rough tracks for vehicles over agricultural land.
 There are some sections of country lanes.
 Unusually even for an Alpine trek at this level, some of the mountain passes are particularly steep, loose and rocky, calling for good experience and steady balance.
-An alternative to one of these steep cols is a long ladder, almost vertical.
-There is also a very short section of glacier, at a near-flat and usually unglaciated section of it, in normal circumstances being just a walk on snow.
+An alternative to one of these steep cols is a series of ladders, almost vertical.

 Is the route obvious?